 4. Attract online participation on digital platforms

 Live music can expand customer diversity at your venue, and it can increase your customer reach online.
 If you use up-and-coming shows or music events on your social media channels, it can entice your patrons and give you a whole new level of online intrigue.
 It’s a pretty quick search world out there.
 You’ve got seconds to make an online impression to those browsing through Instagram or scrolling through local Facebook events to find a new place to eat, drink or boogie.

 Music has a way of accentuating and showcasing your business’ image.
 Visual elements like decor highlight the style of your venue.
 By adding live music at your pub, for example, you could showcase Australian pub culture, and be ahead of the game when it comes to bringing in local, new bands to the scene.
 At an upmarket restaurant or lounge, you can use classical or jazz artists, associated with a more sophisticated setting, to showcase the luxury of your menu and expensive décor.
 Hopefully, it may attract a more affluent clientele.

-A contemporary and quick way to reach and connect with new local talent is through the Muso app.
-Try us out and see how we can get your new live music schedule operational, by taking care of the whole booking process – from talent acquisition to invoicing and payment.
+A quick way to reach out and connect with new local talent is through the Muso app.
+Link up with us and see how we can get your new live music schedule operational by taking care of the whole booking process – from talent acquisition to invoicing and payment.